prabusubra/Learning/Java/JavaModularity/Notes.md

 | `uses` |  specify interface or abstract class for other modules to implement. |
 | `privides with` | provides implement for specific interface or abstract class. |

+Note:-
+- unnamed packages were not allowed in modular system.